 Information networks as a channel of state influence

-Cyber interference can be part of the range of hybrid methods used for hostile influence, which supports, for example, exerting influence through information aimed at undermining social stability or which seeks to influence the decision-making of state leaders as part of other means of pressure.
+Cyber interference is part of the range of hybrid methods that are used to exert influence through information in order to undermine social stability or that seek to influence the decision-making of state leaders along with other means of pressure.

 State-sponsored cyber espionage may also target the knowledge capital of companies and research institutes, in which case the aim of illegal information gathering is to obtain information on product development to strengthen the competitiveness of one’s own industry or to acquire technologies subject to export control for military purposes.